embraceitmobile/animated_tree_view/README.md

 * Animations for Node expansion and collapse.
 * Familiar API due to inspiration from AnimatedList.
 * Provides plenty of utility methods for adding, inserting and removing child nodes.
+* Easily traverse the tree laterally or vertically from the root to the leaf and back.
 * Implementation of ValueListenable makes it easy to listen to changes in the data.

 ## How to use